 Chickweed has a stringy core inside its stems.
 This core doesn’t break as easily as the rest of the stem, and it’s a bit stretchy.

 There’s a group of related plants that look similar to chickweed, and even have flowers that look almost same.
-These are the mouse-ear chickweeds (scientific name: Cerastium species).
+These are the mouse-ear chickweeds.

 The main way you can tell them from regular chickweed is that they are furry all over.
 Regular chickweed doesn’t have any fur on the leaves.
-Luckily the mouse-ear chickweeds – at least any we can find out about – are not poisonous, and some people even eat some of them.
+Luckily the mouse-eared chickweeds – at least any we can find out about – are not poisonous, and there are people who eat some of them.
 We don’t though because they are furry.

-This peculiar plant (scientific name Anagallis arvensis) can have both blue and red flowers on the same plant.
+Scarlet pimpernel is not edible!
+This peculiar plant can have both blue and red flowers on the same plant.
 Most plants, including chickweed, have round stems, but scarlet pimpernel’s stems are square.
 Other than that, it can look pretty similar to chickweed.
 Of course, it doesn’t have the mohawk.
-It’s not edible!

-This is the one we especially mention in the book because you really don’t want to put this one in your mouth because it burns!
-(Scientific name: Euphorbia peplus.)
+This is the one we especially mention in the book because you really don’t want to put this one in your mouth.
+It burns!

 When it’s young though, it looks more like chickweed, and if it is growing in the middle of a patch of chickweed you might not notice it.
 So be careful.
 We’ve never tasted it, even by accident, but we’re told it tastes really hot and you spit it out before it does any real damage.

 Petty spurge produces a white sap that can burn skin.
-Be very careful not to get this in your eyes!!!
-It’s dangerous.
+Be careful not to get this in your eyes: it’s very dangerous.

 So that’s the main ones anyway.